lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/2_Use_ML_to_analyze_Text_and_Language.md

 # Use ML to automatically analyze text or language data

 ### Why do this
- - You want to analyze entities found in text or natural language via machine learning models
+ - ANALYZE entities found in text or natural language via machine learning models
- - You would like GCP to create the best-fit ML model for your data
+ - USE GCP to create the best-fit ML model for your data

 ### What is this
  - Ability to use ML on text or natural language data without manually creating/training an ML model